-This article considers the most common traffic violation, a VTL 1110A.
+The most common traffic violation is a VTL 1110A.

 Traffic courts in New York City function differently than do traffic courts in most other parts of New York State.
 For instance, in most other parts of New York State, like Westchester County, the court uses CPL or criminal procedure law as the procedural vehicle to conduct a traffic court hearing.

 Further, in a county like Westchester, the Judge is typically elected by the local community and is frequently more amenable to a lenient disposition of your offense.
 Most importantly, in a county like Westchester, the police officer or town prosecutor will plea bargain your case.

 By contrast, in New York City, the court will use a civil procedure code outlined in special DMV rules for conducting administrative traffic court hearings.
 A motorist’s rights to conduct his or her defense are limited by such DMV code.
 For example, a motorist cannot demand that a police officer produce paperwork that the sign or lane marking underlying the VTL 1110A offense was properly placed by the DOT or request a supporting deposition, etc. DMV procedural law is aimed at quick and effective hearings for traffic violations with an emphasis on the quickness of the hearing.

 Most important to a motorist charged with a VTL 1110A violation in NYC no plea bargaining is allowed by the DMV court.
 That means that you either win or lose the offense.
 If you win, you are adjudicated innocent of the charge.
 You receive no points and have to pay no fine.
 Any bond money that you posted to obtain an adjourned court date is generally returned to you by DMV.
 If you lose though, you get the full penalty of the law for the offense charged, in this case, an 1110A.